Dominican Republic - Country Commercial Guide

 Information and Communication Technology

-The Information and Communication Technology (ICT) sector in Dominican Republic has experienced significant growth in recent years.
+The information and communication technology (ICT) sector in the DR has experienced significant growth in recent years.

-The current DR government administration (GoDR) has been focused on the digital transformation of the country through the national strategy “Agenda Digital 20-30’’ which seeks to raise national competitiveness, improve the standard of living of the population, and make efficient and transparent public administration.
+The GODR has been focused on the digital transformation of the country through the national strategy “Agenda Digital 2030’’ which seeks to raise national competitiveness, improve the standard of living of the population, and make efficient and transparent public administration.

 There has also been an important surge in the use of teleworking and the digitization of education with a radical change in methods and content, which has increased the use of computers and other IT services in the DR (although the use of digital technologies by the general population is still very basic or limited).

-Through the determination of the GoDR to promote the initiatives of the Agenda Digital 2030 and the combination of price reduction, availability of attractive financing packages, and constant changes in technology, the opportunities for the ICT sector will continue to expand in the years to come.
+As a result of GODR’s efforts to promote Agenda Digital 2030 coupled with decreasing prices, the availability of attractive financing packages, and constant changes in technology, opportunities in the ICT sector will continue to expand in the years to come.

 Leading Sub-Sectors